tanducmai/myportfolio/content/posts/database-why.md

 ##### Advantages

-1. Low cost
+1. Low cost.
-1. No extra software / hardware is needed
+1. No extra software / hardware is needed.

 ##### Disadvantages